 How much does assisted living cost per month in Kentucky?

-Are assisted living costs increasing in Kentucky?
+Are assisted living costs in Kentucky increasing each year?

 Methodology

-State comparisons reflect the published median estimates used across SeniorCareCostGuide.
-Long-term projections are illustrative planning models based on standardized annual growth assumptions.
+State comparisons reflect standardized median estimates used across SeniorCareCostGuide.
+Long-term projections are illustrative planning models based on consistent annual growth assumptions and are intended for planning purposes only.

 For a detailed explanation of how pricing estimates are modeled, see our Assisted Living Cost Methodology.